 - Leveling the bed is a little difficult

 The Creality CR-6 SE is as user-friendly as 3D printers can get.
-It offers many features that’ll make 3D printing a breeze, like being compatible with multiple slicing software programs and different kinds of filaments, as well as having heatsinks that help distribute the heat evenly across the bed.
+It offers many features that’ll make 3D printing a breeze, like being compatible with multiple slicing software programs and different kinds of filaments, as well as having heatsinks that help distribute the heat evenly across.